knassar702/blogsite/content/posts/gitea_dos.md

 That target's staging-dev.target.com has gitea on it

 and I thought, "Okay, I think there's CVES for that product" \
-Unfortunately, the POC isn't included in the CVE report (only the PR on github)
+and yeah I found some but Unfortunately, the POC isn't included in the CVE report (only the PR on github)

 so I decided to play around and see if there's any private keys in the repos on this gitea server (I didn't find any)